-1.0-The Purpose of Correction Action
+1-The Purpose of Corrective Action

-1.1 Concurrent enrollment adjunct teachers play an important role in quality college instruction at the high school level.
+1.1 Concurrent enrollment adjunct teachers (hereafter CE teachers) play an important role in quality college instruction at the high school level.
 Good teaching involves oversight and mentoring from designated college supervisors to assure that all are doing their part to meet the demands of classroom teaching.
 From time to time, it may be necessary to initiate Pre-Corrective Actions or to create an Action Plan to help a CE teacher improve his or her classroom teaching.
-This document lays out the process the College uses with regard to corrective action of adjunct concurrent enrollment teachers (hereafter CE teachers).
-This Process is compliant with Board of Regents Policy R841 and Snow College Policy #318.
+This document lays out the process the college uses with regard to corrective action of CE teachers.
+This process is compliant with Utah Board of Regents Policy R841 and Snow College Policy #318.

-1.2 Definitions
+2-Definitions